Teaching Assistant Visa Sponsorship Jobs in Oregon

 Job Summary

-OSU and CEOAS are committed to maintaining and enhancing its collaborative and inclusive community that strives for equity, and equal opportunity.
-All OSU faculty members are responsible for helping to ensure that these goals are achieved.
-CEOAS faculty are expected to demonstrate a commitment to diversity and inclusion across all their duties, including promotion of equitable outcomes among learners from diverse and underrepresented identity groups.
+OSU and CEOAS are committed to maintaining and enhancing a collaborative and inclusive community that strives for equity, and equal opportunity.
+CEOAS faculty are expected to demonstrate a commitment to diversity and inclusion, including efforts promoting equitable outcomes among learners of diverse and underrepresented identity groups (https://diversity.oregonstate.edu/strategic-plan; https://leadership.oregonstate.edu/president/initiatives/moving-forward-together).
+Faculty are also expected to contribute efforts to improve access to experiential learning opportunities.
+OSU and CEOAS strive to build and sustain a welcoming, collegial and inclusive campus environment.

 Why OSU?